-Some of the City-owned property is zoned open space, and there are also pieces of provincial Crown lands that the group wants either given to the City or also designated as park.
+Some of the City-owned property is zoned open space, and there are also pieces of provincial Crown land that the group wants either given to the City or also designated as park.

 Association president Frances Vyse said she was given the impression by someone she spoke to that the bypass was at the bottom of the province's road priority list and was likely to stay there.

-“Someone told me the bypass was still number 15 and will always stay there.
-They have a prioritized list that’s always number 15.
-It’s only 15 projects long,” she said.
+"Someone told me the bypass was still No. 15 and will always stay there.
+They have a prioritized list that's always No. 15.
+It's only 15 projects long," she said.

 The land her group wants made into park is considered generally unfit for construction by the City because of its instability.
 It spans from just east of Rose Hill Road to Barnhartvale.